 The program supports the belief that performing arts are vital to the emotional, intellectual, and aesthetic development of students.
 This philosophy encourages self-expression, creativity, self-discipline, and cooperation.
-The program builds on the foundation laid in the Lower and Middle Schools and provides more challenging performing opportunities and development of individual talents.
+The program builds on the foundation laid in the Lower and Middle Schools, and provides more challenging performing opportunities and development of individual talents.
 The program aims to benefit the wide-ranging interests and needs of the student population through intimate experience in a variety of artistic media.

 Students who are involved in the choral or instrumental program for two years have their P.E. requirement reduced to seven seasons.
-They may apply for one additional reduction of their P.E. requirement once by participating in the fall play or the spring musical.

 Note: All students in performing groups are encouraged to study privately in addition to performing in their ensemble.
 All groups perform in a variety of settings both on and off campus and in joint programs with local schools.